LoopKit/loopdocs/docs/nightscout/remote-overrides.md

 </tbody>
 </table>

-When executed properly, you should have something that looks like this:
+When executed properly, you should have something that looks like this for your three new variables that you added:

 <p align="center">
 <img src="https://loopkit.github.io/loopdocs/nightscout/img/override_vars_complete.png" width="650">